Back to All Blogs

 Infographic showing the anatomy of an equipment card in Flesh and Blood

-• Card Type – The class that can use this weapon.
-For example, Edge of Autumn is a Ninja-only weapon and can only be used in a Ninja hero deck.
+• Card Type – The class you can use this weapon with (e.g. Edge of Autumn is a Ninja-only weapon, and can only be used in a Ninja hero deck).

-• Damage – How much damage the weapon will inflict by default (this can be increased during the game through other cards or effects).
+• Damage – How much damage the weapon will inflict by default (which can be increased throughout the game through other cards/effects).

-• Once per Turn Action – Once per turn, you can pay an Action Point and any required resources to activate the effect on the card.
+• Once per Turn Action – Once per your turn, you can pay an Action Point and any resources required to cause the effect on the card to happen.

 Action Cards